mendix/docs/content/refguide/add-on-module.md

 Add-on modules may have Intellectual Property (IP) protection enabled and have an extension `.mxmodule`.
 For more information on IP protection, see [IP Protection](/appstore/creating-content/sol-ip-protection).

-An example of the add-on module is the Microsoft Teams Connector module. {{% todo %}}[Add a link to the Marketplace document.]{{% /todo %}} When you download it, it shows up in a new folder called **Add-ons** in your App Explorer.
+An example of the add-on module is the **MS Teams Connector** module. {{% todo %}}[Add a link to the MS Teams Connector document.]{{% /todo %}}

-When you import the add-on module to your app,  it shows up in a new folder called **Add-ons** in your App Explorer.
+When you download it, it shows up in a new **Add-ons** folder in the App Explorer.
 The main difference of the add-on module is that some functionality and elements, such as microflows and entities, are protected and, therefore, *hidden* from other users by the publisher.
 This means that you cannot see how the microflow is built, but you are able to use it in your app, for example, you can call the microflow with protected implementation from another microflow:

 ![Protected Microflow Example](attachments/add-on-module/protected-microflow.png)